Earthquakes on May 11, 2026

 8.1 km---✓ ReviewedUSGS →

-May 11, 2026 brought a magnitude 2.4 earthquake 18 km SE of Silver Springs, Nevada, logged at 22:47 UTC.
-Coming 12 hours after a magnitude 2.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The USGS recorded this magnitude 2.4 earthquake 18 km SE of Silver Springs, Nevada at 22:47 UTC on May 11, 2026.
+It arrived roughly 12 hours after a larger magnitude 2.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
 This was a shallow crustal earthquake, focused at 8.1 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 39.278°, -119.100°.
+The epicenter is at 39.278°, -119.100°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11